5 things to watch for as Biden heads to G-7 summit in Japan

 With world leaders converging on the Pacific for this week’s meetings, it will be an opportunity for Biden and allies to project a clear message about confronting the economic and military threats posed by China in the region.

-“G-7 leaders will demonstrate that we share a common approach to the challenges posed by the PRC, an approach that is grounded in common values,” Kirby said on Tuesday.
+“G-7 leaders will demonstrate that we share a common approach to the challenges posed by [the People’s Republic of China], an approach that is grounded in common values,” Kirby said Tuesday.

 “I think there is a broad sense of converging threat perceptions related to China between Europe and the Indo-Pacific,” said Chris Johnstone, a senior adviser and Japan Chair at the Center for Strategic and International Studies (CSIS), who added that this week’s summit would be a chance for Japanese Prime Minister Fumio Kishida to capitalize on the large platform to discuss the threat posed by Beijing.

-Before he left Wednesday, Biden pushed back on questioning over whether his early return to Washington and scuttled trip to Australia and Papua New Guinea is almost a win for China.
+Before he left Wednesday, Biden pushed back on questions about whether his early return to Washington and scuttled trip to Australia and Papua New Guinea is almost a win for China.

 Sullivan later called it a “remarkable extrapolation” to suggest that Biden not going to two countries meant the U.S. isn’t showing up in the region.